tianyikillua/code_aster_on_docker/README.md

 This repository contains the Dockerfiles for building images of [Code_Aster](https://bitbucket.org/code_aster/codeaster-src) inside a Ubuntu base system.
 The built images are available on [quay.io](https://quay.io/tianyikillua).
 Using [Docker](https://www.docker.com/) you can directly execute Code_Aster on virtually any platform (Linux, Mac, Windows, ...) and without having to compile yourself the full package (`hdf5`, `med`, `mumps`, etc).

-Currently two images are available:
+Currently three images are available:

 1. `quay.io/tianyikillua/code_aster`: a `GCC`-based build of the latest stable version (13.4).
 Both the sequential and parallel (MPI) versions are available.
 Its size is around 2.9 GB.